DSSA-Stockton-University/Prof_Building_ETL_Pipelines/README.md

 #### 5. Download the POSTGRES Explorer Extension in VScode
 Called `PostgreSQL` - PostgreSQL Management Tool
+This will allow you to view tables in the OLTP database and run some simple queries to explore the data.
-__Note__: this is a query tool and not a database administration tool
+__Note__: this is a query tool and not a database administration tool, its purpose is to see your tables and execute queries